waynerad/samesync/README.md

 Preliminaries: If you need to install Go, follow the instructions at https://golang.org/ .

-If you get an error message about missing header.h during this setup process (happens on some Linux systems), fix it with:
+If you get an error message  that looks like "fatal error: stdlib.h: No such file or directory" (happens on some Linux systems) during the setup process, fix it with:

 $ sudo apt-get install g++